My Top 3 Infant Reflux Soothing Techniques

 Before we continue, I would just like to mention that there are a lot of valid “tips and tricks” for alleviating discomfort in your reflux baby which will not be discussed here simply because they helped my baby exactly zero percent.

-Psst, if you’re considering medicating your baby’s infant reflux, read my post on why it’s not always a good idea here.
+If you’re considering medicating your baby’s infant reflux, readz my post on why it’s not always a good idea here.

 Sit baby upright after feeds?
 It still came up even though my baby kept herself upright most of the time from 6 1/2 weeks on.